 Edit a vehicle profile by clicking on the profile card and pressing the “Edit” button.
-There are variety of different (3D) avatars for vehicles.
+There are a variety of different (3D) avatars for vehicles.
 Vehicle profile parameters can be edited here as well.

-Copy an existing vehicle profile by selecting the profile and clicking on 'Copy' button.
+Copy an existing vehicle profile by selecting the profile and clicking on the 'Copy' button.
 It will create a duplicate of the selected profile with a '- Copy' suffix.
 Works the same as 'Edit' (see above), except it will save a new copy upon confirmation.

 To remove the vehicle profile, select the profile and click 'Remove'.